microsoft/onnxruntime/docs/ONNX_Runtime_Perf_Tuning.md

 # ONNX Runtime Performance Tuning

 ## Why do we need to tune performance?
-ONNX Runtime is designed to be open and extensible with its concept of "Execution Provider" to represents different execution kernels.
+ONNX Runtime is designed to be open and extensible with its concept of "Execution Provider" to represent different execution kernels.
 See the [design overview](./HighLevelDesign.md).

 ONNX Runtime supports a variety of execution providers across CPU and GPU: [see the list here](../README.md#high-performance).
-For different models and different hardware, there is no silver bullet which can always perform the best.
+For different models and different hardware, there is no silver bullet that can always perform the best.
 Even for a single execution provider, often there are several knobs that can be tuned (e.g. thread number, wait policy etc.).

 This document covers basic tools and knobs that can be leveraged to find the best performance for your model and hardware.